-The quantity of energy exported to the grid will be monitored through the energy invoice emitted to Eletrobras the energy distributor, by Coruripe.
-The quantity of energy to be sold to Eletrobras will be online monitored and the information will be monthly recorded.
+The quantity of energy exported to the grid will be monitored through the energy invoice emitted to CEAL the energy distributor, by Coruripe.
 The archiving will occur up to two years after the end of the crediting period or the last issuance of CERs for this project activity, whatever occurs later.
 The amount of energy will be registered in the spreadsheet "CBCP.xls", which shall be the instrument for the further Verification.